 “It’s got to be authentic.
 It can’t be generic, it can’t be copy and paste.
 The impact that has is just incredible in somebody’s life,” he said.

-“People who are recognised frequently are 70% more likely to report thriving in the rest of their life because it gives some incredible feeling.
+“People who are recognised frequently are 70% more likely to report thriving in the rest of their life because it gives them an incredible feeling.
 They’re five times more likely to connect it to the culture of your organisation.”

 When polled, 30% of the webinar audience said the main way they were recognised by their company was through peer-to-peer recognition on platforms such as Slack and Microsoft Teams.
 The majority (42%) said they received it through private one-to-ones.